C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

   * Edit mode for a list is the state in which you can delete individual items, or rearrange them
 * We added the `.onMove` closure that will run whenever a row is moved
   * The closure moves the specified rows from `sourceIndices` to the rows beginning at `destinationIndex`
-  * Again, since SwiftUI is watching our state, this change to `noteStore` are reflected in our UI
+  * Again, since SwiftUI is watching our state, this change to `noteStore` is reflected in our UI

-### Testing it out, part 3
+### Testing it out, Part 3

 Let's test this out once more.
 You should finally be able to get rid of your notes!